 Voluntary leaves aren’t required by law.

 - These leaves of absence are offered as a courtesy to employees per company policy or per a collective bargaining agreement with a labor union.

-- Companies often offer medical or personal leaves to employees who have exhausted all of their time off and who don’t otherwise qualify for mandated leaves.
-A personal leave may be granted to allow extended time off for a special circumstance, such as an educational opportunity.
+- Companies often offer medical or personal leave to employees who have exhausted all of their time off, such as sick leave and PTO, and who don’t otherwise qualify for mandated leaves.
+A personal leave may be granted to allow extended leave for a special circumstance, such as an educational opportunity.

 - Because these leaves are non-mandatory, you grant them based on your discretion and according to the guidelines you have set in your leave policy.
 Also, you do not have to offer job protection during a voluntary leave, although you may choose to do so.